 - Energy level: 6 (Au) > 5 (Ag) > 4 (Cu) > 3 (Al).

-- Power losses: Aluminium > Copper > Sliver > Gold.
+- Power losses: Aluminium > Gold > Copper > Sliver.

 - Metal Availability: Aluminium is the earth 3rd abduct material.
 Hence, the material availability concern Aluminium > Copper > Sliver > Gold.

-- At the same time, AL is to have less atomic number which is advantage for us.
-The weight of the aluminum is less as compared with other conductor. i.e Al is lighter and the density of the aluminium is 2.7 g/cm³.
-One cubic centimeter of Al weight is 2.7g.
-In case copper, the density is 8.96 g/cm³.
+- At the same time, AL is to have a less atomic number which is an advantage for us.
+The weight of the aluminium is less as compared with another conductor. i.e Al is lighter and the density of the aluminium is 2.7 g/cm³.
+One cubic centimetre of Al weight is 2.7g.
+In the case of copper, the density is 8.96 g/cm³.
 Therefore, based on density: Gold > Silver > Copper > Aluminium.